Chapter 3 : Year 1: Hermione's parents

 “So… Granger.”
 He said her name with contempt, almost spitting it out.
 “Where is Potter?
 He didn’t let you go alone, did he?
 I mean, being the hero he is…”

 He laughed scornfully, and Hermione looked at him without flinching.
 How would she ever be able to get herself out of this?
 He was armed, she wasn’t, and she had gone alone.
 She watched the man’s sneering face and realized that she had seen him before.
 She just couldn’t remember when or where.

-“You see, we counted on him to come with you”, the man said.
+“You see, we counted on him to come with you,” the man said.
 “What a disappointment.
 But on the other hand… if I kill you now, I’ll bet you a thousand galleons he will come after me for revenge.
 And maybe then we can have our revenge.”

-“Not to mention that the world would only benefit from having one less Mudblood in it…”
+“Of course, the world would only benefit from having one less Mudblood in it…”

 “Jugson, get out here!”

 A tall, skinny man dressed in black robes came through a door that led into one of the patient rooms.
 Hermione glanced over at him and realized that he was one of the Death Eaters who had chased them in the Department of Mysteries during their fifth school year.